thebergamo/react-native-fbsdk-next/README.md

 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions
 {
-  [FBSDKApplicationDelegate initializeSDK:launchOptions]; // <- add this
+  [FBSDKApplicationDelegate.sharedInstance initializeSDK]; // <- add this

   // your other stuff
 }